 To use: scoop 1 to 2 teaspoons of scrub into the palm of your hand, wet with water and use this paste to scrub your skin, massaging gently.
 Rinse with water and pat dry.
 As a substitute for water, you could use yogurt, rosewater, or honey as the liquid for extra cleansing and rejuvenating effects.

-Below are 4 of my personal recipes to get started.
+Below are a few of my personal recipes to get started.
 Originally all of these recipes were sold through my natural skin care shop with positive feedback.
 You can find ingredients for all of these recipes here.

 Clear Skin Scrub

 This homemade facial cleanser is specially designed for acne-prone skin, utilizing many healing and beneficial herbs.
 The herbal combination was selected for their antimicrobial, antiseptic, and soothing abilities.

 French green clay is rich in minerals and its highly micronized state allows far more absorption of dirt, dust, oil, contaminants, and make up than any other clay.
 It helps to draw out impurities from the skin and brings fresh blood to damaged skin cells, helping to tighten and revitalize pores.
 It is excellent for clearing problem skin.

 Oats are mucilaginous and gently healing to the skin.
 They soothe inflammations and provide a texture that is easy to spread on the face.